nrwl/nx/docs/shared/reference/nx-json.md

 ## Sync

 These are global configuration options for the [`nx sync`](/reference/nx-commands#sync) command.
-The `nx sync` command runs all global and task-specific [sync generators](/concepts/sync-generators) to keep applicable files in sync with your project graph.
+The `nx sync` command runs all global and task-specific [sync generators](/concepts/sync-generators) to ensure that your files are in the correct state to run tasks or start the CI process.

 ```jsonc {% fileName="nx.json" %}
 {